oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Best Practices
 This section describes the set of security mechanisms and measures to secure cross-device protools against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks that the OAuth working group considers best practices at the time of writing.

-1. Implementers MUST perform a risk assessment before implementing cross-device flows, weighing the risks from Cross-Device Cosnsent Phishing and Cross-Device Session Phishing attacks against benefits for users.
+1. Implementers MUST perform a risk assessment before implementing cross-device flows, weighing the risks from Cross-Device Consent Phishing and Cross-Device Session Phishing attacks against benefits for users.
 2. Implementers SHOULD avoid cross-device flows if risks cannot be sufficiently mitigated.
 3. Implementers SHOULD follow the guidance provided in (#protocol-selection) for protocol selection.
 4. Implementers MUST implement practical mitigations as listed in (#practical-mitigations) that are appropriate for the use case, architecture, and selected protocols.